chhotii-alex/prospective-randomizer/README.md

 in the field of ecology [cite L&C].
 Fortunately for us, the ecoologists have thought long and hard about how to quantify the partitioning of diversity&mdash;i.e. how much diversity there is between subgroups ("subcommunities") of a larger overall group ("metacommunity") [cite Reeve].
 This mathematical framework is proving to be useful beyond ecology [cite greylock paper, alpha paper].
-A useful measure of what we are trying to do that is provided by this framework is $\bar{R}$, the average redundancies of the subcommunities, in other words to what extent are individuals in one group similar to members of other groups. $\bar{R}$ equals 1.0 when the composition of each group is identical.
+A useful measure of what we are trying to do that is provided by this framework is $\bar{R}$, the average redundancies of the subcommunities; in other words, to what extent are individuals in one group similar to members of other groups. $\bar{R}$ equals 1.0 when the composition of each group is identical.
 Rather surprisingly, $\bar{R}$ can exceed 1.0 when typically a member of one group is more similar to some members of other groups than any member of their own group.